 Martha Ackmann is a journalist and author who writes about women who have changed America.
 Her essays and columns have appeared in The New York Times, The Boston Globe, and the Los Angeles Times.
 She also is a frequent commentator for New England Public Radio, and has been featured on CNN, National Public Radio, and the BBC.

 These Fevered Days: Ten Pivotal Moments in the Making of Emily Dickinson takes the reader inside ten significant days that changed the poet’s life.
 Each day portrays Emily Dickinson at a different point in her extraordinary life—from a 14 year-old girl sitting down to her desk and declaring “all things are ready” to a mature woman with nearly 2,000 breathtaking poems behind her.
 Based on years of research, These Fevered Days offers a new way for thinking about Emily Dickinson and a dazzling new portrait of an American woman determined to “dwell in possibility.”
 An engaging, revealing, and accessible read, These Fevered Days is the most intimate biography yet of America’s preeminent poetic genius.
-Forthcoming from W. W. Norton & Co. in 2020.
+Forthcoming from W. W. Norton & Co.

 Martha Ackmann is featured in a new Emily Dickinson documentary starring Cynthia Nixon.
 Learn more